 As live theatre and performance becomes an increasingly important part of the global economy, there is a huge demand for Technical and Production Management professionals.
 This course trains students in the specialist skills and knowledge of managing creative processes from initial concept through rehearsal to realised performance.

-You will focus your career direction by engaging directly with performing arts professionals, including access to both long established and emerging industry companies, venues, manufacturers and suppliers.
+You will develop career focus by engaging directly with performing arts professionals, including access to long-established and emerging industry companies, venues, manufacturers and suppliers.